feliperomero3/FlickerFlow/README.md

 FlickerFlow is a simple video-streaming service that delivers video to a user watching in a web browser.

 Our application will contain services for video streaming, storage, and upload, plus a gateway for the customer-facing frontend.
-The users can view a list of videos.
-From there, they can select a video, and it will begin playing.
+The users can view a list of videos and select one to begin playing it.

 ## Prerequisites